 In sharp contrast to the sidelining of VR at the industry’s developer conference DevCom, VR’s standing on this year’s Gamescom show floor was much more relevant.
-The major industry players enhanced the attraction value of their demo booths by providing large installments of VR gaming areas.
+The major industry players enhanced the attraction value of their demo booths by providing large instalments of VR gaming areas.

-Oculus promoted it’s actual sales promotion of the CV1 bundled with Touch controls and Marvel Power United VR multiplayer already being available on the market for a little while.
+Oculus promoted its actual sales promotion of the CV1 bundled with Touch controls and Marvel Power United VR multiplayer already being available on the market for a little while.
 The VR pioneer did not set up a booth on its own but played in a corner of a huge Facebook gaming area, reflecting the fully accomplished integration into the internet giant’s company structure.
 There was no new hardware to be seen, not even the actual Go headset was being shown on site.

 All major players in the field of gaming VR presented at least one major production for online multiplayer activities in VR.
 I did not see any new concepts or any new hardware trends coming up.
 Even the indie production area followed more the actual trends of the big players than setting up new incentives for VR adoption.
 There were some announcements of platform ports of already released productions.
 A Polish developer presented a VR multiplayer online shooter with the special feature of telefragging by teleporting through the opponents’ bodies in addition to traditional gameplay mechanics.

-The game industry still tries to play it safe by relying on preestablished gaming modes and pushing VR in the direction of advanced gameplay.
-Multiplayer games are certainly fun in VR and they have the potential to expand the audience with group oriented attractions.
+The game industry still tries to play it safe by relying on pre-established gaming modes and pushing VR in the direction of advanced gameplay.
+Multiplayer games are certainly fun in VR, and they have the potential to expand the audience with group-oriented attractions.
 But they also rely on continuous social activities, which became quite a problem with social VR and VR online gaming in earlier releases.

 Stepping out for coming in